preaction/Statocles/site/docs/theme/index.markdown

 theme bundles with Statocles has this feature, so we should add it to our theme, too.

-Like the content templates, the layout template gets the current page, the current app, and the current site as variables.
+Like the content templates we created above, the layout template gets the current page, the current app, and the current site as variables.
 The links to the scripts and stylesheets that we want are available from the `links()` method.
 This method takes an argument, which is the links key.
 For stylesheets, the key is `stylesheet`, and for scripts, the key is `script`.
 The method then returns a list of [link objects](/pod/Statocles/Link) which have methods to get the link URL (`href`) and link text (`text`).